chadsec1/decoyim/THREAT_MODEL.md

 ## Mitigations

 In general, mitigations can fall into several different categories.
-Some are things that we can address in CoyIM.
+Some are things that we can address in DecoyIM.
 Others are things we have to accept because that is what the XMPP protocol requires.
 In some cases, we transfer the risk to other parties.
 Finally, we have to accept some issues, since they might not have any good solutions.